 Skinner: May I remind you, I am standing naked in the snow?
 I can't feel any of my extremities, and I mean any of them.

 In Amazon Women on the Moon, the "Son of the Invisible Man" thinks he's this, but he's not actually invisible, so he just ends up making everyone around him uncomfortable.

 The title character of Paul can stay invisible only as long as he holds his breath, so he does get caught naked in public a few times.
-It's not really an issue though, since people are too caught up in him being he's an alien to care that he's naked.
+It's not really an issue though, since people are too caught up in his being an alien to care that he's naked.

 The Trope Maker would be H. G. Wells' The Invisible Man, who hides from the rioting peasants by stripping naked.
 In winter.
 One of the few examples to take into account the elements, as well as other things such as being unable to walk amongst a crowd (people would step on him and hit him with waving arms/purses/packages/etc.), having to avoid mud (it sticks to the feet), etc., etc.

-The ultimate subversion is in Memoirs of an Invisible Man, later turned into the mediocre Chevy Chase movie mentioned above.
-The accident which gives the titular man his powers turns everything in a 10-foot radius invisible.
-Which is to say, him, his clothes, the building structure, and a number of objects that happened to be nearby.
-Unfortunately, as he soon finds out, when he eats and drinks, until it is digested fully, the food/beverage does not become invisible, his invisible clothes will suffer wear and tear, his invisible gun will run out of invisible bullets, and with the government after him, it's not like he can just live at his old house or sneak into places at will.
-The book does quite well at thinking out the rules and limitations of the premise.
+The ultimate subversion is Memoirs of an Invisible Man (later turned into a mediocre Chevy Chase movie).
+The accident that turns the titular man invisible affects everything in a sphere roughly 100 feet across: him, his clothes, the building structure, and a number of objects that happened to be nearby.
+When he eats and drinks, until it is digested fully, the food/beverage does not become invisible.
+His invisible clothes suffer wear and tear.
+His invisible gun will eventually run out of invisible bullets.
+And, with the government after him, it's not like he can just live at his old house or sneak into places at will.
+The author does quite well at thinking out the rules and limitations of the premise.